Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 [Video about one-hot encoding](https://www.youtube.com/watch?v=G2iVj7WKDFk)

-Categorical features (like "dog", "cat", "bird") must be converted into numbers before a machine learning model can use them.
+Assume you have a categorical feature that you are feeding to an ML model.
+For instance, musical genre (maybe the model is predicting whether the music will contain electric guitar or not, for our instrument sales site).
+Categorical features (like "jazz", "classical", "rock") must be converted into numbers before a machine learning model can use them.
 But we cannot simply assign integers like:

 ```
-'dog' -> 1
+'jazz' -> 1
-'cat' -> 2
+'classical' -> 2
-'bird' -> 3
+'rock' -> 3
 ```

-If we did this, the model would think that "cat" is bigger than "dog", or that the distance between categories carries meaning.
-That is not true.
+If we did this, the model would think that "jazz" is smaller than "rock", or that the distance between genres carries meaning.
 These numbers would create a false ordering that does not exist in the real categories.
 To avoid this, we use one-hot encoding.
 One-hot encoding represents each category as an array where:

 - all elements are 0 except for one element, which is 1
 - the position of the 1 corresponds to the category